phyomauk/ansible-lab/README.md

 ```
 https://myaccount.google.com/apppasswords
 ```
-You should be able to run the playbook without including App Password of your email.
+You should be able to run the playbook without including your SMTP info and the App Password.
 # How to run this lab.

 1. pull the repository <br />